Merry Christmas! How your Junglück team celebrates

 Lena (Content Management): "Christmas Eve has been exactly the same in my family for ages: we have cream of potato soup with various toppings and salmon, aioli and baguette (for once, I'm not as vegetarian as usual that evening).
 It's actually a pretty unfestive meal...
 But when the four of us sit down in the living room next to the fireplace and the decorated Christmas tree and start eating, it's just so special every year.
 We also have a nice tradition for the presents.
 In order to be able to enjoy giving and receiving presents together - and so that everyone isn't busy with themselves and their own pile - we raffle off the Christmas presents every year.
 This means that each gift has a number and we draw the lots from a pot in turn.
 Whoever has drawn the lot has to go and look for the present under the tree (there's a bit of Easter in there too).
 Whoever has wrapped it is then allowed to say who it is for.
 We all watch it being unwrapped and enjoy it together.
 This has led to some funny situations...
 Some years I get an old Pritt pen as a present.
 A running gag in my family: when I was very young and first noticed that someone in my family received presents on different days of the year, I really wanted to join in and wrapped up a dried-up Pritt glue stick from my desk and gave it to my dad.
 I obviously hadn't fully grasped the concept of gift-giving, but the gesture counted and still makes me laugh to this day.
 Perhaps the best gift of all."

 Lisa (CR Management): "For several years now, it has been our tradition to spend Christmas Eve in our own four walls and only get together in a larger group on Christmas Day.
-Such gatherings have also become rare in the meantime, as some of us have moved away from home.
+Such get-togethers have also become rare in the meantime, as some of us have moved away from home.
 That's why there's no big program except eating a lot, giving presents, chatting a lot and enjoying the time together."

 July (brand and communication design): "In our house, the living room and kitchen are open and as we can never close a door, my dad always "covered" the living room with a sheet on the 24th so that my sister and I (now both in our late 20s) couldn't see the presents.
-The year before last, there was no sheet hanging in the morning and we saw the presents under the tree... you can imagine the drama...
+The year before last, there was no sheet hanging in the morning and we saw the presents under the tree ... you can imagine the drama...
 Last year the curtain was up again.
 Apart from that, we always eat soup with fritters.
 It's a tradition with us and PM just before the presents are given, the bell rings.
 BUT everyone is sitting at the table... how can that be?
 My dad used to record the bell ringing when we were little (he would wait 10 minutes and then record it) so we always thought it was the Christ Child.
 Well, and the tradition continues to this day.
 Then we always play games, drink wine, sing and play guitar in front of the decorated tree and then it's time to open presents.
 It's always very touching and exciting to see how the person reacts.
 Giving someone something they're really happy about is pretty much one of the best things."

 Finja (Business Development): At Christmas, we always make our own ravioli with chestnut filling, among other things - super tasty!
 And vegetarian, because my sister and I don't eat meat.
 We also always give our parents a board game as a present, which we can then play on Christmas Eve and over the holidays:grin: And there's always a huge family get-together on the first or second holiday (without corona) because my dad has 16 siblings.